-When you have your first prototype or test service ready, take it to your potential target customers.
+When you have your first prototype or test service ready, present it to potential target customers.

 "You should talk [to] and/or survey at least 50 potential customers, to see if they identify with the problem the same way you do," said Wayde Gilchrist, a startup consultant and host at TechStartRadio.com.
-"In other words, you need to find out if this is a real problem for a majority of your target market, or just a few," he said.
+"In other words, you need to find out if this is a real problem for a majority of your target market, or just a few."

-However, to really put your new business idea to the test, select your 50 potential clients or customers carefully.
+However, to truly put your new business idea to the test, select your 50 potential customers or clients carefully.

 4. Tweak it to suit your test market.